bhits/phr-api/README.md

 ### Override Java CA Certificates Store In Docker Environment

-In order to override Java CA Certificates Store in docker container, one can mount the custom `cacerts` file over the default one in the docker image as `docker run -d -v "/path/on/dockerhost/to/custom/cacerts:/etc/ssl/certs/java/cacerts bhits/phr:latest"`
+Java has a default CA Certificates Store that allows it to trust well-known certificate authorities.
+For development and testing purposes, one might want to trust additional self-signed certificates.
+In order to override the default Java CA Certificates Store in docker container, one can mount a custom `cacerts` file over the default one in the docker image as `docker run -d -v "/path/on/dockerhost/to/custom/cacerts:/etc/ssl/certs/java/cacerts bhits/phr:latest"`

-*NOTE: The `cacerts` given in the volume mapping above is a file, not a directory.*
+*NOTE: The `cacerts` references given in the both sides of volume mapping above are files, not directories.*

 [//]: # (## API Documentation)